 Finally, it’s clear that the Stansport is the largest.
 It doesn’t compress well.
 A good way to get around this is to take advantage of the space within the Stansport while packing.
 Otherwise, there is no way to get around the size of this product.

 In the end, it doesn’t really matter which product you choose to use.
 All three of these coffee makers will provide you with excellent value for what they offer when compared to other coffee makers.

-The only one that is a little expensive is (surprisingly) the Hario V60.
+The only one that is a little expensive is (surprisingly) Hario V60 Ceramic Coffee Dripper, Size 02, White.
 Most products of similar design are less expensive.
 However, when we are talking in such low prices, I hardly doubt it will make much of a difference when purchasing.